A forgotten molecule worth a careful look.

 A lot of that advice is well–meaning.
 Some supplements absolutely do harm vulnerable kidneys.
 But blanket warnings have a cost — they can also cause patients to dismiss compounds that have early, biologically plausible research behind them.
 L-carnosine is one of those compounds.

-In this episode of Wellness Focused, Dr. Bismah Irfan, MD breaks down the science behind a small, naturally occurring molecule that rarely comes up in standard nephrology visits — and explains where the evidence is promising, where it is still early, and why supervision matters.
+In a recent episode of Wellness Focused, I break down the science behind a small, naturally occurring molecule that rarely comes up in standard nephrology visits: where the evidence looks promising, where it is still early, and why supervision matters.

 L-carnosine is interesting because it appears to interact with several pathways involved in diabetic kidney injury — oxidative stress, inflammation, fibrosis signaling, glycation, and ferroptosis.
 That does not make it a cure, but it does make it worth a more serious conversation.